 How to Become an HVAC Technician

-Career Explorer reports that HVAC techncians who are familiar with tablets, electronics and troubleshooting will be especially useful as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another advantage of a career in HVAC is next to no student debt.
+Another benefit of working in HVAC is almost zero student debt.

-According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 every year.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+Some jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Along with starting your own business, there are other paths for career advancement.
+Aside from launching your own business, there are other paths for career advancement.
 These include:

 - HVAC manager, $72,515 average salary